Classification of lattice triangles by their two smallest widths: Introduction

 \section{Introduction}

-A \emph{lattice triangle} \(T \subseteq \RR^2\) is the convex hull of three lattice points, that is, points in \(\ZZ^2\), which we call the vertices of \(T\).
-We allow degenerate triangles where the three vertices are colinear or non-distinct.
-In the degenerate case one vertex is contained in the convex hull of the other two, but we still record all three.
-Therefore, we write \(T(v_1,v_2,v_3)\) for the (possibly degenerate) triangle with vertices \(v_1\), \(v_2\), and \(v_3\).
+A \emph{lattice point} is a point in a lattice \(\ZZ^d\).
+A \emph{lattice triangle} \(T \subseteq \RR^2\) is the convex hull of three (non-colinear) lattice points, which we call the vertices of \(T\).
 More generally, a \emph{lattice polytope} \(P \subseteq \RR^d\) is the convex hull of finitely many lattice points \(v_1, \dots, v_k\) in \(\ZZ^d\).
 It is called a \emph{lattice polygon} if it is two-dimensional and it is called a \emph{lattice simplex} if the points \(v_i\) are affinely independent.
-We consider lattice polytopes as being defined only up to affine unimodular equivalence.
-Two lattice polytopes \(P\) and \(P'\) are said to be \emph{affine equivalent} if \(P\) can be mapped onto \(P'\) via a change of basis of \(\ZZ^d\) followed by an integral translation.
+We consider lattice polytopes as being defined up to affine unimodular equivalence.
+Two lattice polytopes \(P\) and \(P'\) are said to be \emph{affine equivalent} if \(P\) can be mapped to \(P'\) by a change of basis of \(\ZZ^d\) followed by an integral translation.